sds-osint/transforms/README.md

 python3 project.py list
 ```
 The just switch to Maltego and import to Module mtz or the ``local.mtz`` to import all transforms from all Modules.

+# Bring your own Transforms to maltego-ltc

+Pull the last version of maltego-ltc and create a new branch (`git checkout -b branch_name`)

+Before you start writing transforms create your own "Module" to do so use the python script `create_module.py`.
+It
+will create a sub-dir with the necessary files in the "modules"-folder.

+When done coding create a pull-request.

 # Update or create of MTZ files